piotrsoltysiak/todo-list-clean-arch/README.md

 #### Application

-When it comes to testing use cases, we should interact with application core in the same way the client does.
+When it comes to testing use cases, we should interact with the application core in the same way the client does.

 First, we should focus on what the application should do, not how its implemented.
-To separate the "what" from "how", we can prepare human-readable test scenarios with [Gherkin](https://cucumber.io/docs/gherkin/), and make it executable with [Cucumber](https://cucumber.io/):
+To separate the "what" from "how", we can prepare human-readable test scenarios with [Gherkin](https://cucumber.io/docs/gherkin/), and make them executable with [Cucumber](https://cucumber.io/):

 ```gherkin
 Feature: Complete Todo Item